ken0225/RIS-Codes-Collection/README.md

 ## Best reading paper in RIS(IRS) is [here](https://www.comsoc.org/publications/best-readings/reconfigurable-intelligent-surfaces).

+## Some authorizations by authors can be found [here](https://github.com/bmatthiesen/IRS-continuous/issues/1) and [here](https://github.com/emilbjornson/IRS-relaying/issues/1).

 ## We also have WeChat group for RIS(IRS).
 If you want to join, send your WeChat ID to kewang0225@gmail.com.

 |No.| Paper Title | Authors |